| Title: | Input/Output 'SomaScan' Data |

 Some badges you may see in SomaDataIO:

-object is intended to provide existing and prospective
+The example_data object is intended to provide existing and prospective

 SomaLogic customers with example data to enable analysis preparation prior